AckerlyXu/heima/articles/app-service-web/web-sites-dotnet-entity-framework-row-level-security.md

 ---
-title: Tutorial: Web app with a multi-tenant database using Entity Framework and Row-Level Security
+title: 'Tutorial: Web app with a multi-tenant database using Entity Framework and Row-Level Security'
 description: Learn how to develop an ASP.NET MVC 5 web app with a multi-tenant SQL Database backent, using Entity Framework and Row-Level Security.
 metakeywords: azure asp.net mvc entity framework multi tenant row level security rls sql database
 services: app-service\web